mitjarislakki/CNC/ReadMe.md

 Note that that the original architecture involves the use of both CNC and CUC for network management.
 The complete architecture should be as follow:
 ![CNC and CUC](./cnc.png)

+## Installation & configuration
+Base requirements:
+- Python >= 3.8
+- pip

+Create a new virtual environment and activate it

+`python3 -m venv .venv`

+`source .venv/bin/activate`

+Install the dependencies

+`pip3 install -r requirements.txt`

+**Behavior with package versions higher than those in requirements.txt is untested.**

+CNC works with an Ethernet network, but it can also be connected to a single TSN switch.
+Modify the `INTERF` variable under `bridge_discovery/sniff_lldp.py` to your connected interface.

+The application main entry point is `cnc_main.py`.
+After connecting to the network switch, running the application can be done with the virtual environment:
+- Windows: `.\.venv\Scripts\activate`
+- Linux: `source .venv/bin/activate`

+Followed by `python3 cnc_main.py`

+The Python program then runs continously until force stop (Ctrl+C).
+If the program throws an error it is supposed to recover and keep running without exiting.

 ## Project structure
 The project is structured as followed: